I’m curious if there’s ever a time when it makes sense to reach out to closed lost opportunities.

 Ivan, you hit the nail on the head.

-This way, once you have your subcategories, you create a customized re-engagement approach for each one.
-With more focused communications and programming, you’ll be able to reach your prospects in a more meaningful way—and that can go a long way towards closing the deal.
+With more focused communications and programming, you’ll have a more meaningful way to reach your prospects, which can go a long way to closing the deal.

-On a more superficial level, you can also pair this with a paid media strategy, running social ads or search ads that reach people who have engaged with your brand without converting.
+You can also pair email with a paid media strategy.
+Run social or search ads that reach people who have engaged with your brand without converting.

-These are all things that will take some time to set up properly, but once you have them in place, you’ll be setting up your team to be both proactive and targeted as they reach out to old new leads.
+These tactics will take some time to set up properly.
+Once you have them in place, your team will be proactive and targetted as they reach out to closed lost opportunity.